Deividwb/Deividwb/README.md

 I made personal project in order to apply knowledge and to have the opportunity to appy it in a real project

-Skills: Java / Spring Boot / DataBase SQL / HTML / CSS
+Skills: Java / Spring Boot / DataBase SQL / HTML / CSS / SCRUM

 - 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning Analysis and Systems Development with a focus on Java Back-end